jwintersinger/covid19on/index.md

 Life won't return to normal under a vaccine is developed, produced, and deployed en masse, but this likely won't happen soon.

 "Suppression," by contrast, takes more invasive measures to reduce the number of infections seeded by each infected person to less than one.
-The conclusion of the report is, ultimately, that suppression will be necessary -- mitigation is nowhere close to enough to avoid overwhelming the health system.
+The conclusion of the report is, ultimately, that suppression will be necessary---mitigation is nowhere close to enough to avoid overwhelming the health system.
 This figure shows just how insufficient "mitigation" is.
 The red line is the number of ICU beds in Great Britain.
 The blue line is the most optimistic scenario, showing what happens if, for the rest of the disease course, we isolate all infected people at home, we quarantine for two weeks entire households of people whenever one family member is infected, and we practice social distancing for everyone over age 70.